org-openbites/distributed-lock/README.md

 The `GcsLock` implementation is based on the strong consistency of Google Cloud Storage that offers the essential `Compare And Set` (CAS) semantics.
 Once obtained, the `GcsLock` object would extend its lifetime periodically based on the configuration used during lock construction.
 The processes that couldn't obtain the lock would run a cleanup logic in case the lock object is expired and could not be unlocked properly by the lock owner.

 # Production Ready Features
-* Keep the lock alive until unlock
+* Automatically keep the lock alive until unlock
-* Cleanup a deadlock in case of system failure
+* Automatically cleanup a deadlock in case of system failure
 * Listener for callback of erroneous situation
 * Hardened against inter-process race conditions
-* Thread safe if used in multi-threaded environment
+* Thread safe and reentrant
 * java.util.concurrent.locks.Lock interface and semantics compliant

 ## Usage